National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 Because the Knowledge Store is internal to the Enclave and protected to those who have the authorization to view row-level data, the publication is not involved in monitoring or approving the contents.

 If you've written an analysis pipeline that would be of benefit to others, you should consider submitting it to the Knowledge Store for others to find and use.
-Details on this process are covered in the [Knowledge Store Guide](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=9) training module (Enclave access required), but we'll give an overview here.
+Details on this process are covered in the [Knowledge Store Guide](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=9) {{< fa lock title="Link requires an N3C Enclave account" >}} training module, but we'll give an overview here.
 Note that the process can be cumbersome and sometimes requires administrator help–be sure to submit an [Enclave-internal support ticket](support.md#sec-support-internal) or visit [office hours](support.md#sec-support-office) if you run into any issues or have questions.

 Code sharing within N3C is usually accomplished by sharing Code Workbook "templates" in the knowledge store, which provide a set of workbook nodes that can be imported into a workbook and configured via parameters for the end user.